 Three parts of the SOHP Internship:

 The Project: SOHP interns engage in an SOHP oral history project.
-The SOHP staff and grduate students will offer consistent mentorship, training, and space for reflection and synthesis.
+The SOHP staff and graduate students will offer consistent mentorship, training, and space for reflection and synthesis.
 Click here to hear some of the previous intern project interviews.

 The Beat: Interns assist the SOHP in ongoing projects, outreach, communications, and processing of interviews and management of collection.

 The Seminar: A weekly seminar focused on reflection and synthesis of the internship work, as well as deepening academic understanding of oral history.

 This fall, the Southern Oral History Program has four undergraduate interns performing different tasks for the organization, as well as conducting a research project on women’s activism at UNC.
 These interns provide an invaluable service to the SOHP, keeping the organization running smoothly and adding to the thousands of important interviews in our collection.